The old age psychiatry service is for people who are aged over 65 who have mental health problems.

 What clothes will be required?

 Everyone admitted to Rosewood House requires a plentiful supply of personal clothing - the hospital provides a laundry service (the cost of which is not included in long stay charges) or you can choose to take clothing home to wash if you prefer.
-Please make your choice known to the nurses.
+Make your choice known to the nurses.

 Clothing needs to be marked with your relative's name and this can be done be done on the ward.
 Nursing staff will arrange this.

 What about special food requirements?